hoodiecrow/ConsTcl/README.md

 #### Number class

-The Number class defines what capabilities a number has (in addition to those from the NIL class), and also defines the internal representation of a number value expression.
+The Number class defines what capabilities a number has (in addition to those from the Base class), and also defines the internal representation of a number value expression.
 A number is stored in an instance in Tcl form, and the `` numval `` method yields the Tcl number as result.

 ```
 oo::class create ::constcl::Number {
-  superclass ::constcl::NIL
+  superclass ::constcl::Base
   variable value
   constructor {v} {
     if {[::string is double -strict $v]} {